ribbon-lang/rvm/README.template.md

 ## ISA

-The instruction set architecture for RibbonI is still in flux, but here is a preliminary rundown.
+The instruction set architecture for Rvm is still in flux, but here is a preliminary rundown.